-ORLANDO, FLORIDA – Aventure exhibited at the C-130 Technical Coordination Group (TCG) World Wide Review, held Oct 25–29 in Orlando, Florida.
+ORLANDO, USA – Aventure exhibited at the C-130 Technical Coordination Group (TCG) World Wide Review, held Oct 25–29 in Orlando, Florida.
 The annual event brings together operators, parts suppliers, and repair shops that support the C-130 Hercules aircraft.

 Since it’s inception in 1987, there have been 30 TCG events focused on the C-130.
 Each year, attendees share experiences and technologies to help maintain their aircraft safely and efficiently.

 The C-130 is a four-engine turboprop military transport aircraft designed and built by Lockheed Martin 20 miles away from Aventure Aviation’s Atlanta warehouse.

 Aventure was represented by Ron Taylo, operations manager for military sales, Osman Faruqi, director of military sales, and Maria-Julia Lacey, military sales representative.

 “We have participated at this event the past ten years,” said Maria-Julia.
 “It’s an excellent venue to network with customers, suppliers, and shops, and learn about issues we all face.”

 “With more than 150 vendors from over 30 nations attending, it was a fantastic opportunity to network,” commented Ron.

 “Since it didn’t take place last year due to the pandemic, this year’s event was a much needed opportunity for foreign operators to collect and discuss current capabilities and improvements,” added Osman.